 Each family is individually responsible for notifying the proper city/state agencies of their intent to homeschool their child and for abiding by their city/state regulations for homeschooling.
 Below are some links that may be helpful:

 I am a new homeschooler, and I have a lot of questions about the process.
 Do you have any information to help me get started

 Yes!
 Please see our New to Homeschooling page.

 If my child attends City Kids, will she/he fulfill the academic requirements for homeschooling?

-City Kids is not a school and, therefore, does not claim to fulfill the academic requirements for homeschooled children.
+City Kids does not claim to fulfill the academic requirements for homeschooled children.
 However, City Kids offers diverse education and enrichment activities that families can use to add to their individual portfolios for several subjects.

 How can my organization/business become a City Kids partner?